Sister Irene O'Connor: Career

+In addition to traditional hymns, O'Connor is known for mixing religious music with popular music, most famously on the 1973 album Fire of God's Love.
+Fire of God's Love and O'Connor's story were covered in an Australian Broadcasting Corporation segment and in an article entitled 'Sister Act', page 68 in the 29th April 2023 edition of 'The Economist'.
+Her signature vinyl LP has become a highly sought after album.

 Sister Irene O'Connor recorded several albums during the 1960s while teaching children in Singapore.
 While in Singapore she met Sister Marimil Lobregat who was en route to Indonesia.
 The two became friends, and recorded Fire of God's Love after reconnecting a decade later.
 The two recorded the album entirely on their own, with O'Connor writing, singing and performing all instruments on the recording, and Lobregat handling all of the recording, engineering and sound production.